FreeBreadsticks/onboarding/Second Week/dispatch-guide.md

 ![alt text](./images/67.png)

 - **Buy Yourself Time:** Is AAQ getting completely slammed and you need a way to get your feet on the ground?
 You can buy yourself time using a couple tricks:
     - Have the student run `learn save` and tell them you'll be looking at their repo.
-This can usually buy you aroun 5 - 10 minutes.
-Use this time greet other incoming questions, and then come back and get them to a simple solution or assign them to a screen share if it's more difficult.
+This can usually buy you around 5 - 10 minutes.
+Use this time to greet other incoming questions, and then come back and get them to a simple solution or assign them to a screen share if it's more difficult.
     - Send them a resource to read over that is relevant to their issue.
 If you see some syntax problems with their loop send them documentation for it.
 Even if they don't completely understand it at first, this should buy you about 5 minutes before you may need to explain it further.
     - Have the student use `pry`.
 If they're in a Ruby lab have them drop a pry in a method and ask them what a couple values return when they run the tests.
 Often times this will buy you a good amount of time and sometimes its all they need to figure the issue out on their own!